Canon 77D vs G1X Mark II

 |16.||Panasonic LX100||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 77D has a microphone port, which is missing on the G1X Mark II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 77D and the G1X Mark II are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the 77D followed on from the Canon T6s.
+The 77D is a recent model that features in the current product line-up of Canon.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 77D better than the Canon G1 X Mark II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.